 If the thesis research will involve human subjects, animals, infectious biohazards, or recombinant DNA, then the student must check with the Research Compliance Division to ensure that they have met all compliance responsibilities.
 A copy of the appropriate approved research compliance approval form must be submitted with the research proposal.
 See the FAQ for information on how to submit the necessary approval forms to the Research Compliance Division.

-Deadline: The thesis proposal cannot be submitted before the degree plan and it must be submitted at least 15 days before the the Request to hold the Final Examination (defense) is submitted to OGS (or about 4 weeks before the defense).
+Deadline: The thesis proposal cannot be submitted before the degree plan and it must be submitted at least 15 working days before the the Request to hold the Final Examination (defense) is submitted to OGAPS (or about 4 weeks before the defense).
 (This is a decrease - it used to be 14 weeks before the defense.)
-Precise deadlines are listed on the OGS Dates and Deadlines calendar.
+Precise deadlines are listed on the OGAPS Dates and Deadlines calendar.